 Even worse than when one half of the couple is missing?
 When the other half finds out!
 Before you alert anyone of what’s happened, track them down yourself.
 There’s no use alarming people—especially the anxious bride!
 Sometimes they’re just outside of the venue, seeking some quiet time right before the ceremony.
 Others, they’re locked in a bathroom!

 The bride- or groom-zilla can pounce at any moment!
 Just because you avoided them during the months leading up to the big day, doesn’t mean things are guaranteed to be breezy the day-of.

-Your course shouldn’t just teach you technical planning skills.
+Wedding and event planning schools shouldn’t just teach you technical planning skills.
 Yes, knowing how to find a good deal on venues and what flowers stand up best against wilting are necessary.
 But being an empathetic, compassionate person is also part of the job!
 Weddings, unlike many other events, are emotionally significant.
 If you can show empathy and calm down your clients with a confident tone, you’ll avoid a lot stress, and they will, too!

 8. Last Minute Guests